 Each kitchen /pantry is supplied with a minimum requirement of a microwave, kettle and toaster and refrigerator for food storage, plus a freezer in self-catered residences, depending on the number of users for each area.
 All equipment supplied by the University of Bristol will be maintained in good order and repair.

 Remember that any electrical equipment you bring into your kitchen must be safe.
 Electrical appliances may be inspected by staff and removed to storage at their absolute discretion if in their view they may present a risk.

 The launderette can be found in K Block.
-On arrival at Hall you will be given a card to operate the machines.
+On arrival you will be given a card to operate the machines.
 You will need this card to create an online account to add credit.
 Comprehensive instructions are above the machines.
-A wash cycle costs £2.20 and a drying cycle costs £1.

 Any issues with the equipment please contact the suppliers, Wash Station, direct on their Freephone helpline.
 0800 141 2331.
 This number is also on each of the machines.

 Lost cards can be replaced at a cost of £10.
-Please visit the Accommodation Manager for a new card.
+Please visit the Student Support Centre for a new card.

 Residents are responsible for ensuring that the grounds are kept free of litter.